 A considerable part of the German intelligentsia…have taken up residence in the Grand Hotel Abyss…

-I came across this passage in Wikipedia while looking up a phrase I had never heard before.
-The article rambled on about the Frankfurt School, a post WWII school of philosophy coming out of Germany.
+I came across this passage in an article on Wikipedia while looking up a phrase (The Frankfurt School) which I had never heard before.
+The article was about the Frankfurt School, a post WWII school of philosophy coming out of Germany.
 I am not very familiar with philosophy.
 But the imagery of the passage above is beautiful.

 It reminds me of my first year out of law school, when I worked for a small collections firm in South Florida.
 Every day I would do my hearings, motions, depositions and demand letters, and at lunch I mostly went out on my own to a nearby mall.
 There was a food court there, with a taco place, and I used to order taco salad quite frequently.
 While eating my lunch each day, I made a desperate half-hour attempt at improving my German, after three years of rust.
 I tried to read Der Zauberberg (The Magic Mountain) by Thomas Mann.